 Jogging is muscle wasting, so keep it to a minimum if you do it at all.
 To keep yourself fit and lean just do a short high intensity cardio session two or three times per week, either after your workouts or on your off days.
 You could also take a brisk walk each day if you wish.

 18. Drink plenty of fluids – especially water.

-Muscle is 75% water, and staying well hydrated is essential for maximum gains.
-Half an ounce of water per pound of bodyweight per day is ideal if you are training hard.
+Muscle is 75% water, and it's essential to stay well hydrated if you want to gain well.
+Half an ounce of water per pound of bodyweight per day is the ideal amount to drink if you are training hard.

 19. Take a week off occasionally.